rbanks54/rbanks54.github.io/_posts/2017-02-12-debug-net-in-windows-container.md

 #### Step 2 - Run the container ####

-Just use `docker run` as you would normally, but include -p 4020:4020 -p 4021:4021 in the command to map the ports that the remote debugger uses.
+Just use `docker run` as you would normally, but include `-p 4020:4020 -p 4021:4021` in the command to map the ports that the remote debugger uses.

 For older versions of the remote tools, the ports are different.
-See https://msdn.microsoft.com/en-us/library/mt592019.aspx for more information.
+See [the MSDN docs](https://msdn.microsoft.com/en-us/library/mt592019.aspx) for more information.

 #### Step 3 - Use docker exec ####

 Now for the fun bit.
-Now that the container is running, we've decided we want to debug the application running in it.
+The container is running and we decide we want to debug an application running in it.

-Firsly get the container id/name for the container you're interested in.
+You'll need to get the id/name of the container you're interested in.

-Now, from the command line, run:
+Once you've got it go the the command line and run

 ```
 docker exec -it <id/name> "C:\Program Files\Microsoft Visual Studio 14.0\Common7\IDE\Remote Debugger\x64\msvsmon.exe" /nostatus /silent /noauth /anyuser /nosecuritywarn
 ```

 This will start the remote debugger.
-You'll notice the terminal will appear to hang at this point.
-This is because msvsmon doesn't exit immediately - it waits until there are no more connections (or until you manually stop it).
+You'll notice that the attached terminal will appear to hang at this point.
+This is because `msvsmon` doesn't exit immediately - it waits until there are no more connections (or until you manually stop it).

-Be aware that we've configured the debugger to allow anyuser and have disabled authorisation checks.
-When running on your local development machine I would expect this to be a major concern, but I do want to highlight that there are risks.
+Be aware that we've configured the debugger to allow any user to connect and we have disabled authorisation checks.
+When running on your local development machine I don't expect this will be a major concern, but it is potentially unsafe and I do want to make sure you realise there are risks.

 I would NOT recommend you do this in production.
 Then again, I don't recommend attaching debuggers to production instances under any circumstances.

-If you prefer, you could vary this approach and run powershell or cmd via the EXEC command and, once connected, run msvsmon from the containers command prompt.
-It's up to you.
-I prefer the first approach.
+Oh, if you prefer, you could also vary this approach and run a powershell or cmd prompt via the EXEC command and, once connected, run msvsmon from that prompt.
+It's up to you, though I prefer the first approach.

 #### Step 4 - Attach to the machine from Visual Studio ####